Recovery Ministry at The Austin Stone

 What is Recovery Ministry?

-Recovery Ministry at The Austin Stone exists to help those struggling with their own sin, healing from sin done to them, or navigating the effects of living in a broken world to find hope and healing in Jesus.
+Recovery Ministry at The Austin Stone helps those struggling with their own sin, healing from sin done to them, or navigating the effects of living in a broken world to find hope and healing in Jesus.
 Recovery isn’t just for “those” people.
 It’s for all of us—a safe place where it’s okay to not be okay.

 What We Do